edoddridge/aronnax/docs/installation.rst

 | :bash:`scipy`
 |

 We recommend installing these with your favourite package manager before installing Aronnax.
+While the previous dependencies will allow you to run the model, some of the functions for dealing with the output files also depend on

+| :bash:`xarray`
+| :bash:`dask`
+|

 Additionally, the Fortran core requires